 TLM Belgium's Work

-TLM Belgium works in the Democratic Republic of the Congo, China, and Nepal, providing extensive care, treatment, and rehabilitation services to leprosy patients.
+TLM Belgium works in the Democratic Republic of the Congo, Indonesia, and Nepal, providing extensive care, treatment, and rehabilitation services to leprosy patients.
 TLM Belgium has partnered with the government of Nepal to provide leprosy-specific care at the Anandaban Hospital.
 They also use World Leprosy Day, visits to church congregations, and the annual conventions of Protestant churches to reach new supporters in the fight against leprosy.

 History of TLM Belgium